-Feminist work in law reform and policy development in response to intimate partner violence (IPV) has often been quintessentially law and society orientated as investigations of the gaps between "law on the books' and "law in action', and between law and justice.
-A key aspect of feminist responses to IPV has been the development of coordinated community, or interagency, models, which bring together justice system, government and community services with the feminist goals of achieving safety and autonomy for the survivors of IPV.
-However, police, legal system decision-makers and other officials may be resistant to change in the area of IPV, which necessitates on-going evaluations of coordinated responses.
+Feminist work in law reform and policy development in response to domestic and family violence (DFV) has often been quintessentially law and society orientated as investigations of the gaps between "law on the books' and "law in action', and between law and justice.
+A key aspect of feminist responses to DFV has been the development of coordinated community, or interagency, models, which bring together justice system, government and community services with the feminist goals of achieving safety and autonomy for the survivors of DFV.
+However, police, legal system decision-makers and other officials may be resistant to change in the area of DFV, which necessitates on-going evaluations of coordinated responses.
 This paper considers the futures of these coordinated responses, and their evaluations, as law and society projects.
 It begins by tracing a growing tension in the model between feminist theories, practices and approaches to domestic violence, and (neo-liberal) governmental "service delivery' imperatives.
-It argues that the best of the coordinated response programs to IPV retain the feminist goals of safety and autonomy for survivors.
+It argues that the best of the coordinated response programs to DFV retain the feminist goals of safety and autonomy for survivors.
 The paper provides a recent example of a feminist-focused evaluation methodology used on the YWCA NSW Domestic Violence Intervention Service (DVIS), a community-based crisis intervention service that is physically co-located within a police station.
-It then reports on the findings of the evaluation, considering the ways in which this model enhances support and outcomes for women and children experiencing domestic and family violence.
+It then reports on the findings of the evaluation, focusing on co-location and considering the ways in which this model enhances support and outcomes for women and children experiencing domestic and family violence.
 Finally, it makes an argument for feminist-informed law and society futures for coordinated responses to intimate partner violence.

 Professor Nan Seuffert is the Director of the Legal Intersections Research Centre (LIRC) at the University of Wollongong.
 She teaches and researches in the areas of critical legal theory, and race, gender, sexuality and the law.
 Her current projects include, with Dr Trish Mundy, an evaluation of the YWCA NSW Domestic Violence Intervention Service in Nowra, funded by an NAB Community Impact Grant.
 Mundy and Seuffert are also conducting research on the advancement of women in law firms, in partnership with the Women Lawyers Association of NSW.
 Seuffert also conducts research on refugee law and policy with a focus on sexual minorities and on contract, colonisation, race and gender.